BioplatformsAustralia/bpaotu/README.md

     /data/amd-metadata/amd-samplecontextual/*.db # sqlite database
     /data/amd-metadata/amd-samplecontextual/*.xlsx # Excel spreadsheet

-See "Additonal argruments" below. `/data` is a mount point in a Docker container.
+See "Additional arguments" below. `/data` is a mount point in a Docker container.
 See `./docker-compose.yml`

 Abundance and taxonomy files must be placed under a base directory, structured